-- CJK0200 Overview of Corrections, 14 hours - CJK0310 Officer Safety, 16 hours - CJK0315 Facility and Equipment,8 hours - CJK0320 Intake and Release, 18 hours - CJK0325 Supervising in a Correctional Facility, 40 hours - CJK0330 Supervising Special Populations, 20 hours - CJK0205 Law Enforcement Cross-over to Correctional Responding to Incidents and Emergencies, 12 hours - CJK0393 Cross-Over Program Updates, 8 hours - CJK0392 Cross-Over Handgun Transition Course, 24 hours - CJK0354 Law Enforcement Cross-over to Correctional Officer Wellness, 12 hours
+- CJK0300 Introduction to Corrections, 32 hours - CJK0305 Communications, 40 hours - CJK0310 Officer Safety, 16 hours - CJK0315 Facility and Equipment,8 hours - CJK0320 Intake and Release, 18 hours - CJK0325 Supervising in a Correctional Facility, 40 hours - CJK0330 Supervising Special Populations, 20 hours - CJK0335 -Responding to Incidents and Emergencies, 16 hours - CJK0393 Cross-Over Program Updates, 8 hours

-Fire Fighter
+Fire Fighter I/II

-This face-to -face program, located at Lake Tech's Institute of Public Safety, is a 398-hour program that provides the minimum training required for an individual to become a certified fire fighter.
-The program meets or exceeds requirements of the Bureau of Fire Standards and Training.
-(Note: statewide changes in program length will be implemented in January, 2009 as per BFST.)
+This face-to -face program, located at LTC's Institute of Public Safety, is a 398-hour program that provides the minimum training required for an individual to become a certified fire fighter.
+The program meets or exceeds requirements of the Bureau of Fire Standards and Training.)
 Training involves classroom and practical hours including live-burn exercises with structures and gas.
 The first-responder course is included with the program.
 Applicants must possess a high school diploma, GED or certificate of completion, have no felony or misdemeanor convictions involving moral turpitude, obtain a physical examination and possess a valid Florida driver's license with no suspensions within three years.
 EMT training is not included in this program.
 See page 35 for EMT information.